The Death of the Draftsman

 Jobshoppers, virtually all draftsman, were the cream of the crop.
 We would walk on the job and if we weren't producing in a week we were sent packing, sometimes after travelling thousands of miles.
 Nope, I was never let go until the project was done.

 We reminisced over the old days.
 He is in a lead position (no degree) at Lockheed Martin working with Creo.
 I started talking CAD and he had no clue.
 Made me realize that CAD is not the first thing on many CAD users mind.
-No wonder 3D CAD software hasn't advanced in the industry.
+No wonder 3D CAD software hasn't advanced in decades.

 The Death of the Draftsman!